 - Disabled people face problems in finding adequate housing and this is a major barrier to independent living.
-253 - There are 1.8 million disabled people with unmet housing needs, 580,000 of whom are of working age.
-254 - Of all owner occupied households, 1 in 4 (480,000) needing accessible housing have incomes above the median income after housing costs (£448 per week).255 - Of the 1.8 million disabled people needing accessible homes, 55% are homeowners.
-256 - As a result of unmet housing needs for accessible housing, disabled people are four times more likely to be unemployed or not seeking work.257 - There is a shortage of accessible housing across Britain.
+253 - 1.8 million disabled people have an accessible housing need.
+254 - Of all owner occupied households, 1 in 4 (480,000) needing accessible housing have incomes above the median income after housing costs (£448 per week).
+255 - Of the 1.8 million disabled people needing accessible homes, 55% are homeowners.
+256 - Disabled people living in inaccesible homes are four times more likely to be unemployed.
+257 - There is a shortage of accessible housing across Britain.
 Of the councils in England with a housing plan, fewer than 17% of councils have set out strategies to build disabled-friendly homes.
 258 - According to an Ipsos MORI poll, 50% of people said they would most favour staying in their current home with some adaptions to allow them to live independently, and 19% of (which equates to 9.8 million) people would favour moving to a different property specifically designed or adapted to enable them to live independently.
-259 needs of whom are of working age.

-1.8 million disabled people with unmet housing
+disabled people with unmet housing needs